 Connect with Student Leaders from Around the World

 Delegates have a unique opportunity to connect with other student leaders from across the United States and around the world to discuss global challenges, share ideas, and identify solutions to these problems and build lasting friendships.
-In 2013, 150 students from 26 U.S. states and territories – as well as Bangladesh, China, Mexico, Nigeria, Turkey, and South Africa – participated in the Global Youth Institute.
+In 2014, 160 students from 24 U.S. states and territories – as well as from 6 foreign countries (Canada, China, Egypt, Mexico, Morocco and Nigeria) – participated in the Global Youth Institute.

 Tour Innovative Industrial and Research Facilities

 Each year, student delegates at the Global Youth Institute participate in tours of cutting-edge industrial and research facilities addressing issues related to food and water security, nutrition, global agriculture and health.
 In recent years, students have toured ACH Food Companies, Inc./Tones's, Hawkeye Breeders Service, Early Morning Harvest Farm, Syngenta Seeds, DuPont Pioneer, Monsanto, Blank Children’s Hospital, Lincolnway Energy Cooperative, DuPont Nevada Site Cellulosic Ethanol Facility, the Des Moines Water Works and Treatment facilities, and Des Moines University’s Global Health Program.